jackforce08/libya-scholarships/README.md

 # Libya Scholarship Finder 🎓🇱🇾

-A web app designed to help Libyan students find scholarships based on field of study, destination country, and application deadline.
+DISCLAIMER THIS IS STILL JUST TESTING AND STILL HAVENT ADDED THE FULL SCHOLARSHIPS OR DEVELOPED A FULLY WORKING SITE A web app designed to help Libyan students find scholarships based on field of study, destination country, and application deadline.
 Built to simplify the journey of students seeking educational opportunities abroad.

 ## 🌍 Why I Built This